Guides/Undo for AI Agents

 bash

-nono diff <session-id>
+nono rollback show <session-id> --diff

 This produces a unified diff showing: